 To the extent that the non-IE programs are achieving savings in areas with high concentrations of equity-related demographics, it appears to be occurring through the participation of large, multifamily locations.

-Savings outliers were defined as any record above the 99th percentile of site-level savings.
+Savings outliers were defined as any record above the 99th-percentile of site-level savings.
 These sites accounted for approximately 30% of all program savings.
 An analysis using Google satellite images revealed that most of these outliers were large, multifamily locations with hundreds of units.
-The amount of savings for these records were commensurate with the overall number of units in the buildings, and the tracking data condensed all those savings onto one or two specific units.
+The amount of savings for these records were reasonable for the overall number of units in the buildings, and the tracking data condensed all those savings onto one or two specific units.

 These outliers have a substantial effect on the patterns of savings for the Non-IE programs.
-Table 29 shows the correlations for electric and gas savings rates and the demographics variables, when the outliers are removed from the analysis.
+Table 29 shows the correlations for electric and gas savings rates and the demographics variables when the outliers are removed from the analysis.
 The savings are all in the same direction as when the outliers are included (Table 28) but are much stronger.
 Negative correlations are more negative, and the positive correlations are more positive.
 This indicates that to the extent the Non-IE programs are reaching areas with high concentrations of equity-related demographics, they are doing so via the outliers.
 The outliers are predominantly large multifamily properties, so when the Non-IE programs tended to reach the equity-related areas via multifamily installations.

 Table 29: Non-IE Program Correlations – Outliers Removed